 - While building a purely remote team, there are a few obstacles you need to think about beforehand.

-- What are the keys to the high performing online team?
+- What is the key to a high performing online team?
 What should you do as a remote team leader?

-- Indeed, you need to have a great working hardware and software in order to work and manage your workers.
-Let's find out more about what tools can be helpful
+- Indeed, you need to have great working hardware and software in order to work and manage your workers.

 You know that you can work remotely effectively, right?
 Well everyone else ‘knows’ that they can work well remotely too!
 The question is can you effectively work as a team online.
 Without the face-to-face interactions and structure that an office brings, how do you orchestrate effective teamwork online?